 Building your future

 Macquarie University is actively building a better future for its staff, students and the community, with the Property office undertaking a number of major development projects.
-Here are updates on those projects that are being developed in line with the Macquarie University Concept Plan 2009 and upcoming Campus Master Plan.
+Here are updates on those projects that are being developed in line with the Macquarie University Concept Plan 2009 and Campus Master Plan.

 If you have any questions about any of our major projects or other works happening on Campus, please contact the Property Service Team on (02) 9850 7145.
 Information on other refurbishment and building projects being undertaken on the University is available here.